AMR-Re/RESTO/README.md

 ## Installation

-Follow these steps to set up the Aresto project:
+Follow these steps to set up the Resto project:

 1. Clone the repository: `git clone [repository-url]`
 2. Install dependencies: `composer install`